AkariAsai/AkariAsai.github.io/_posts/2025-11-24-job-search.md

 - Extra income – A gap year can provide financial stability, especially if the position is well-compensated.
 - Industry experience and connections - A gap year can also be a great opportunity to gain firsthand experience in industry research settings and build connections with industry researchers.
 Understanding how industry labs operate—from research priorities to collaboration styles—can be valuable, especially if you plan to maintain academic–industry collaborations in the future.

+That said, I also spoke with several friends who didn't take a gap year, and they enjoyed jumping right into their faculty roles.
+They were able to spend time on teaching, recruit strong undergrad or master’s students, and collaborate with Ph.D. students already working with other faculty.

 ##### My gap year considerations
+I felt okay with the idea of skipping a gap year if I couldn't find something that truly aligned with my goals.
+But once my academic job search was wrapped up, I realized it might be really helpful to give myself more time to prepare, so I started exploring options after all.

-That said, finding the right gap-year position isn't always easy.
-I struggled to find roles that offered both publishing freedom and flexible work arrangements such as remote work or access to a local office in Pittsburgh, where I'll be starting as a faculty member the following year.
+I did struggle to find roles that offered both publishing freedom and flexible work arrangements, like remote work or access to a local office in Pittsburgh, where I’ll be starting as a faculty member the following year.
 I generally don't enjoy moving, and the idea of relocating just for a one-year position didn't appeal to me.
 Additionally, many frontier labs have become increasingly restrictive about what can be published, even for research conducted outside the company.

-Since I had already completed several industry internships and part-time roles in Seattle and the Bay Area, and had experience writing grants and mentoring during my Ph.D., I felt okay with the idea of skipping the gap year altogether if I couldn't find something that aligned well with my goals.
-I also spoke with several friends who didn't take a gap year, and they enjoyed jumping right into their faculty roles.
-They were able to spend time on teaching, recruit strong undergrad or master’s students, and collaborate with Ph.D. students already working with other faculty.

 Ultimately, think carefully about your goals and priorities.
 What do you want to get out of a gap year, and what matters most—research freedom, flexibility, income, or location?
 There's no single "right" path; the key is choosing what aligns with your goals.
 I ultimately chose a gap-year position at AI2 because the research focus fits closely and the environment was genuinely supportive.
 In retrospect, I'm very happy with the decision.
 It gave me time to explore directions I couldn't during my Ph.D., complete research projects I started during the final year of my PhD, start new collaborations, begin writing grants ... etc. I may write a blog post on my gap year in the future.